exasol/virtual-schemas/jdbc-adapter/README.md

 Parameter                   | Value
 --------------------------- | -----------
-**SQL_DIALECT**             | Name of the SQL dialect, e.g. EXASOL, HIVE, IMPALA, ORACLE, TERADATA, REDSHIFT or GENERIC (case insensitive).
+**SQL_DIALECT**             | Name of the SQL dialect: EXASOL, HIVE, IMPALA, ORACLE, TERADATA, REDSHIFT or GENERIC (case insensitive).
 If you try generating a virtual schema without specifying this property you will see all available dialects in the error message.
 **CONNECTION_NAME**         | Name of the connection created with ```CREATE CONNECTION``` which contains the jdbc connection string, the username and password.
-You don't need to set CONNECTION_STRING, USERNAME and PASSWORD if you define this property.
-We recommend this to ensure that passwords are not shown in the logfiles.
+If you defined this property then it is not allowed to set CONNECTION_STRING, USERNAME and PASSWORD.
+We recommend using this property to ensure that the password will not be shown in the logfiles.
 **CONNECTION_STRING**       | The jdbc connection string.
 Only required if CONNECTION_NAME is not set.